 It is not safe use a home dry cleaning kit for items stained with gasoline or diesel fuel.

-How to Remove Gas and Diesel Fuel Stains and Odor from Carpet
+How to Remove Gas and Diesel Fuel Stains and Odor from Carpet and Upholstery

 Whether the fuel is tracked onto your carpet at home or spilled in the trunk of your car, the fumes can be overpowering.
 And, the fuel presents a significant fire hazard which can be ignited with just a small spark or static electricity.
 Turn off all electrical equipment until the spill is resolved.